crbyxwpzfl/fpaper/README.md

 todo - perhaps pass prefs and task/queue handles as parameters

-todo - store hkdfs in a list instead of with names

-todo - replace strcat(test, "appendix") with strcpy(&test[index], "appendix") strcpy should be faster and we usually know index

 todo - stop using arduino Strings hopfully this is not just esoteric

 todo - add ram info and revise prefernces like rotation,btn pin, add show anything cmd,